Pot Belly Stoves!

 Cookie Cutter Punch Images

-Every once in a while, a product comes out that you start using and you learn to love it and start using it a lot.
-That happened with this punch that I had that cuts a cute little gingerbread cookie cutter image.
+Every once in a while, a product comes out that you start using and you grow to love it and start using it a lot.
+That happened with this punch that cuts a cute little gingerbread cookie cutter image.
 Stampin’ Up had put this out years ago and they had also issued some coordinating stamps that you could punch out after stamping.
 Of course, you could color them as you please.
 I made a lot of cute little cards and enjoyed it but eventually I wanted to make some new images and that’s where this file began.
-I designed images that could be quickly cut out with my punch and these are completely different from any in my stash intended to be used with this punch.
+I designed images that could be quickly cut out with the punch and these are completely different from any in my stash intended to be used with this punch.

-This is a quick and easy way to get a lot of new little characters for your cards using an old punch that you may have in your stash.
+This is a quick and easy way to get a lot of new little characters for cards using an old punch that may be in your stash.
 Though I used my punch a lot, it is such good quality that it still cuts a very crisp punch out and now I have created new images for my cards.
 If you have this punch, then you might want to use my file too so I’ve made it available in the vault.

 Images include: